aws-samples/app-mesh-application-helm-charts/README.md

-# Helm Charts for applications deployed to EKS Clusters with AWS App Mesh
+# Helm Charts for deploying containerized applications to EKS Clusters with AWS App Mesh

 This repository contains generic, parameterized Helm Charts suitable for deploying typical back-end web applications to Amazon Elastic Kubernetes Service (EKS) clusters that may have AWS App Mesh.